Orbitist/orbitist.github.io/_posts/2014-05-13-about-orbitist.md

 Maps are powerful-- they change our minds.

 ###The Lord of the Rings Effect:
 Each book in J.R.R.
 Tolkien's trilogy, The Lord of the Rings, has illustrated maps printed on their inside front covers.
 These maps are there as a reference to help the reader understand the many places visited throughout the books.
-The maps tell readers where they are, where they are going and what surrounds them.
+The maps tell readers where they are and where they are going.
 They even offer extra detail about the world surrounding the story.

-We guide users through space and time by putting stories and maps side by side.
+We aim to give users a similar experience, guiding them through space and time by putting stories and maps side by side.
 On top of that, our story/map interactions make following along easy.

 Perhaps we're looking at deforestation in Brazil {% include cvi %}[-10.124, -55.247], 11{% include cvo %}, bike-share locations in San Francisco {% include cvi %}[37.777, -122.422], 12{% include cvo %}, mountain biking in Fredonia, New York {% include cvi %}[42.454, -79.339], 17{% include cvo %}, or examining glaciers in New Zealand {% include cvi %}[-43.413, 170.343], 8{% include cvo %}.
-Whatever topic we cover, we're not just building beautiful maps.
-Rather, we're using maps as a medium to guide people through narratives, hopefully enriching their world view in the process.
+Whatever topic we cover, we're not just building beautiful maps; we're using maps as a medium to guide people through narratives, hopefully enriching their world view in the process.

 ###Style:
 Our stories are driven by narrative and conversational, laid-back writing.
 We aim for our stories to be pointed-- seek facts about the world and expressing truths in straight-forward, interesting ways.